CARB Fiscal Year 2022-2023 Research Project Solicitation

 In order to be eligible to apply for this solicitation, the principal investigator must be associated with the University of California or California State University (UC/CSU).
 UC/CSU researchers can partner with members of other public and private institutions, such as other universities, non-profit organizations, community-based organizations or private research institutes to submit a multidisciplinary pre-proposal.
 More information is available in the Frequently Asked Questions document available below.

 Relevant Dates and Process Description

 The proposed projects were presented to the Board on January 27, 2022.
 After Board approval, CARB staff initiated the pre-proposal solicitation process.
+Additional projects may be released for solicitation later in the fiscal year and any active solicitations are posted on this page.
 Once winning pre-proposals are identified for each project, staff will work with the research team to develop the research project into a complete proposal.
 These proposals will then be reviewed by the Research Screening Committee.
 If approved, the proposal will be submitted for contract preparation and execution.
-It is anticipated that projects will kick-off after August 2022.
+It is anticipated that projects will kick-off starting in August 2022.
 Results are anticipated in two to three years after the kickoff.

 Resources available for prospective applicants

 This page contains a pre-proposal template and a frequently asked questions document on CARB’s solicitation and contracting processes.
 Please see the documents linked at the bottom of this page.